animesh-devs/poca-service/testing-scripts/poca-service-postman-readme.md

 1. Create an AI session using the "Create AI Session" request
 2. Copy the `aiSessionId` from the response
-3. In Postman, click on "New" > "WebSocket Request"
+3. In Postman, open the "POCA Service WebSocket APIs" collection
-4. Enter the WebSocket URL: `ws://localhost:8000/api/v1/ai-assistant/ws/{aiSessionId}?token={authToken}`
+4. Select the "AI Assistant WebSocket" request
-   - Replace `{aiSessionId}` with the actual session ID
+5. The WebSocket URL should be: `wss://localhost:8000/api/v1/ai-assistant/ws/{aiSessionId}?token={authToken}`
-   - Replace `{authToken}` with the actual token
+   - The `aiSessionId` and `authToken` variables will be automatically filled from your environment
-5. Connect to the WebSocket
+6. Connect to the WebSocket
-6. Send messages in JSON format:
+7. Send messages in JSON format:
    ```json
    {
      "message": "Hello, I'm not feeling well today."
    }
    ```
-7. The AI will process your message and stream responses back in real-time
+8. The AI will process your message and stream responses back in real-time

 #### Chat WebSocket